 In comparison to their peers, Sierra tended to choose a higher calibre of actor for their live-action FMV cut-scenes.
 You can definitely see that quality here, but that doesn't mean it's completely lactose-free.
 Some scenes are dripping with cheese and stilted dialogue, but it's still of a quality that puts to shame many of their competitors.
 It says a lot that the acting was not what took me out of the game.

 It's not particularly scary, but it's a hell of a lot creepier that the first game.
 The American Indian mysticism that is the cause of your troubles in both games (and the only real link between the two) provides a great backdrop.
 It's a shame that not much really happens in between the puzzles.
 In fact, the scariest thing about it is the superbly realised ambient score that truly does send shivers down your spine.
 The Trip Cyclone music videos do the same thing, but for completely different reasons.

 Is Shivers 2 a better game than its predecessor?
 In my opinion, no. It's still a good game, but I found the type of puzzles matched the setting and childish frights of the first game.
 Here, they just seem to cut into the great atmosphere that's been established, taking you completely out of the game.
 Reviewers at the time tended to disagree with me, preferring the stronger story, darker tone and technical accomplishment of the sequel.
 In 1997, I too may have felt the same, but I feel the original had better puzzles and a tighter design.
 That being said, it is by no means bad.
 Both games are well worth your time and I had a lot of fun playing them.

 To download the game, follow the link below.
-This exclusive installer uses the DOSBox Daum build of DOSBox 0.74 running Windows '95.
+This exclusive installer runs natively under Windows that to these folks at SquirtTheCat.
 Manual included.
 Tested on Windows 7 and Windows 10.

 21.05.2016 - Version 2 - Fixed issue when changing CDs.
 See the README-Ver2.txt for more information